DasLab/LIFFT/README.md

 <img width="528" alt="screen shot 2016-03-20 at 11 14 26 am" src="https://cloud.githubusercontent.com/assets/1672331/13906189/bd92d602-ee8d-11e5-8cc3-55435860bd4a.png">
 <img width="494" alt="screen shot 2016-03-20 at 11 14 33 am" src="https://cloud.githubusercontent.com/assets/1672331/13906190/c09f2e22-ee8d-11e5-9245-801aa19e62ce.png">

+### Temperature-dependent melts (chemical mapping)
+`examples/DMS_melt_AAAA` gives an example of fitting to standardized dimethyl sulfate (DMS) data on an AAAA tetraloop hairpin, flanked by stable GAGUA reference hairpins.

+### Classic optical melts
+Even classic optical melting experiments, read out by UV absorbance changes with temperature, can benefit from likelihood-based analysis.
+Shimadzu and Cary spectrophotometers often allow probing of the same nucleic acid sample at multiple concentrations.
+For monomeric unfolding, these should all report the same thermodynamic parameters, and so a global fit is possible.   `examples/optical_melt_AAAA` gives an example of such a fit, including 'sloping baselines' and an update to take into account the lower point-to-point error in these experiments compared to chemical mapping.

 ## More detailed documentation of `lifft` function

+### Syntax of `lifft` MATLAB function
 To get more detailed documentation, type `help lifft` in MATLAB.
 Here is a current example:

 ```